On this page:

-- Prepare students to be professional, ethical, and competent generalist social workers as measured by Competencies and Practice Dimensions.
+- Prepare students to be professional, ethical, and competent generalist social workers as measured by Competencies and Behaviors.

-- Prepare students to practice without discrimination and be advocates for social justice as measured by Competencies and Practice Dimensions.
+- Prepare students to practice without discrimination and be advocates for social justice as measured by Competencies and Behaviors.

-- Prepare students with generalist knowledge, skills, and values foundation as measured by Competencies and Practice Dimensions.
+- Prepare students with generalist knowledge, skills, and values foundation as measured by Competencies and Behaviors.